CircleCityCon/website/content/crossroads.md

 menu: "main"
 ---

 This year marks the launch of our inaugural CircleCityCrossroads.
-This is an executive summit, which is a joint partnership between CircleCityCon, Infragard, and ISSA.
-The summit will occur the day before the regular CircleCityCon conference.
+This is an executive summit, which is a joint partnership between CircleCityCon, Infragard, and ISSA.The summit will occur the day before the regular CircleCityCon conference.

-Infragard is a partnership between the FBI and members of the private sector, which provides a vehicle for seamless public-private collaboration with government that expedites the timely exchange of information and promotes mutual learning opportunities relevant to the protection of Critical Infrastructure.
-ISSA is an organization with local chapters that promotes the management of technology risk and protecting critical information and infrastructure.

 If you are a C-level, Vice-President, or Executive Director with IT or Information Security as your domain, we welcome you to join us for a day of networking, talks, panels, and executive round table discussions about topics that matter most to you!

 {{< button name="Get tickets" href="https://www.eventbrite.com/e/circlecity-crossroads-tickets-43491785100" faicon="ticket" >}}

+[{{<figure src="/images/bios/crossroad.keynote.jpg" class="center w-50-ns">}}][tic]

 ### Sponsors